-The Compensation Committee grants stock options under the Company's 1995 Stock Option Plan to focus the executives' attention on the longterm performance of the Company and on maximizing stockholder value.
+The Compensation Committee grants stock options under Advanced Energy's stock option plans to focus the executives' attention on the longterm performance of Advanced Energy and on maximizing stockholder value.
 The grant of stock options is closely tied to individual executive performance.
-The Compensation Committee will grant such stock options after a review of various factors, including the executive's potential contributions to the Company, current equity ownership in the Company and vesting rates of existing stock options, if any.
-Incentive stock options and non-statutory stock options are granted with an exercise price of at least 100% and 85%, respectively, of the fair market value of the common stock subject to the option on the date of the grant.
+The Compensation Committee will grant stock options after a review of various factors, including the executive's potential contributions to Advanced Energy, current equity ownership in Advanced Energy and vesting rates of existing stock options, if any.
+Incentive stock options and non-statutory stock options generally are granted with exercise prices equal to the fair market value of the common stock subject to the option on the date of the grant.
 The Compensation Committee sets vesting periods to encourage retention of executive officers.
 Because of the direct benefit executive officers receive through improved stock performance, the Compensation Committee believes stock options serve to align the interests of executive officers closely with those of other stockholders.